-Paris city map-guide 2017-2018
+Paris city map-guide 2020-2021

-Paris City Guide 2017-2018
+Paris City guide 2021-2022

 This pocket guide helps you to explore Paris and its surroundings.
 You plan your stay around not-to-be-missed key sites, near to which are suggested museums, monuments, parks and gardens, and districts … to discover.
 The French capital is carved up into 7 major districts, including addresses in the Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne, as well of course a chapter on the Île-de-France.
-The guide also includes a themed section packed with ideas and great addresses on the most in-demand topics from visitors: gastronomy, shopping, family outings, nature in the city, nightlife, contemporary art, art in the city, and cosmopolitan Paris.
+The guide includes a themed section packed with ideas and addresses on the most in-demand topics from visitors.
+You will find information about trips & tours, gastronomy, shopping, family outings, and nightlife.
 Not forgetting a practical information section with useful tips for your stay.

-Paris Guided Tours and Visits 2017-2018
+Paris Guided Tours and Visits 2020-2021

 This bilingual booklet lists interpreter-guides, lecturer-guides and companies specializing in cultural or thematic tours of Paris.
 On foot, by boat, by sightseeing coach, by bicycle, by air-balloon ... not forgetting ideas for discovering gastronomy, oenology, shopping, behind-the-scenes, etc.

-Accessible Paris 2017-2018
+Accessible Paris 2019-2020